Simbach am Inn: Schellenberg

 Schellenberg is a hill north of town.
 At over 549 meters in height, it is the tallest hill between the Inn and Rott.
-The hill provides views of the Inn valley, neighbouring Upper Austria, and (on clear days) the distant Alps.
+The hill provides views of the Inn Valley, the neighbouring Upper Austria and (on clear days) the distant Alps.

 Culture

-Parish church Maria Himmelfahrt
+Maria Himmelfahrt Parish Church

 This church, in the Erlach district, ranks among the most important church buildings in the region.
 It holds an elaborate high altar.

 Rathaus (City Hall)

 The Rathaus, built in Art Nouveau style, was restored in 1987.

 Festivals

 Pfingstdult is a popular annual festival.
 Every year, it is accompanied by an industrial exhibition.

 The annual City festival takes place last Sunday in June.

 The "Angling celebration" takes place each year on the first weekend in September.

 "Leonhardiritt" is a horse pro assignment and takes place each year in October.

 The Advent season is celebrated in a ceremony spanning nine days with 1000 participants.